Sudoboat/image-hotspot-creator/README.md

 ## Overview

-The Image Hotspot Creator is a tool that allows users to highlight specific regions in an image called "hotspots".
-Hotspots can be created, edited, and deleted using the Hotspot Creator widget.
-Simply click and drag on the image to place a hotspot where user want it.
-This tool is particularly useful when user need to highlight and add interactivity to specific areas of an image.
+Hotspot : A hotspot is a region in a picture that has to be highlighted

+Multiple hotspots may be created in a picture by editors using the Hotspot Creator widget.
+Simply click and drag on the image to place a hotspot where users want it.
+It will be simpler to use this Hotspot maker if there is a picture and a section of the picture that has to be highlighted.
+The created hotspots can also be edited and deleted after creation.

 ## Requirements

 To use this app, user will need:

-- A content type with three fields:
+- A content type with three fields in it:
   - "Title": Field type - Short Text
   - "Image URL": Field type - Short Text
   - "hotspots": Field type - JSON Object

-## How to use the app?
+## How does the app work?

+ Once the installation of the custom application is completed, go to the content type and add the custom application to the entry editor.

 1. Install the custom application.
 2. Go to the content type and add the custom application to the entry editor.